The most important midterm elections to watch ahead of Election Day

 Wisconsin Senate

-Democrats’ hopes to beat Republican Senator Ron Johnson seem to be fading.
-Democratic Lieutenant Governor Mandela Barnes squared off in two debates this month Mr Barnes tried to paint Mr Johnson as an extremist for minimising the January 6 riot and trying to overturn the 2020 presidential election, as well as his position on abortion.
-In August, Mr Barnes’s competitors in the Democratic primary dropped out and endorsed him.
+Wisconsin Democrats have officially called in the big guns to salvage their chances to flip Wisconsin’s Senate race: Former president Barack Obama will head to Milwaukee to stump for candidates for Senate and put out an ad endorsing Democratic Lieutenant Governor Mandela Barnes.
+Mr Barnes squared off in two debates this month Mr Barnes tried to paint Mr Johnson as an extremist for minimising the January 6 riot and trying to overturn the 2020 presidential election, as well as his position on abortion.

-But since then, Republicans have hammered him by saying he supports defunding the police, and CNN reported there is evidence he has supported at least moving police funding toward other areas.
-Marquette University Law School’s most recent poll showed that Mr Johnson’s fortunes improved. with 52 per cent supporting him and 46 per cent supporting Mr Barnes.
+After initially leading in the race, Republicans have hammered Mr Barnes by saying he supports defunding the police, and CNN reported there is evidence he has supported at least moving police funding toward other areas.
+The Republican appears to have a slight advantage, as a CNN poll showed Mr Johnson beating Mr Barnes 50 to 49 per cent.

 Register for free to continue reading